CodersCreative/voice-assistant-py/README.md

 # SADE Voice Assistant

-SADE is a python voice assistant which is was made to be easy to set up and customize.
+SADE is a python voice assistant which is was made to be easy to set up, customize and learn from.

-## Usage
+## Installation

 ```
+cd path/to/project/
+pip install -r requirements.txt
-cd path/to/project/assistant
+cd assistant
 python3 main.py
 ```